A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data: Implementation aspects

 We omit the proof since the uniform error bound follows immediately from the proof of Theorem \ref{higher_order}.
-The second statement comes from the two conditions of Definition 1.1. of \cite{singh_combining_2005} being met, namely $H^{\ast}_{S}(\theta)$ is a cdf, and $H^{\ast}_{S}(\theta_0)$ is uniformly distributed on the unit interval when $T$ goes to infinity.
+The second statement comes from the two conditions of Definition 1.1. of \cite{singh_combining_2005} being met, namely $H^{\ast}_{S}(\beta)$ is a cdf, and $H^{\ast}_{S}(\beta_0)$ is uniformly distributed on the unit interval when $T$ goes to infinity.
 Here, as clarified by \cite{pitman_statistics_1957}, we follow indeed the frequentist view.
-In $H_{S}(\theta)$ and $H^{\ast}_{S}(\theta)$, randomness is not coming from the (non-random) parameter $\theta$, but from $\hat{S}$ and $S^{\ast}$ (or equivalently from their quantiles when we invert).
+In $H_{S}(\beta)$ and $H^{\ast}_{S}(\beta)$, randomness is not coming from the (non-random) parameter $\beta$, but from $\hat{S}$ and $S^{\ast}.$